franreyn/pimaonline-strataui/docs/how-to-dev/widgets/footer.md

 ## How to Use

-Wrap all items in the footer with the `<footer>` container.
-All items within the footer will be hidden and when the footer is toggled, it'll open the container and show all the content located within the `<footer>` container.
+Enclose all elements within the footer section using the `<footer>` tag.
+Initially, the content inside the footer will be hidden.
+When the footer is toggled, the container will expand, revealing all the elements nested within it.

 ### HTML Example